 Area III: Information Studies Upper Division Electives (15 credits)

 Choose 15 credits of electives that are at the 300 level or above.
-Some examples of such competency sets include:
+Some examples include:

 INFOST 330x – Electronic Information Retrieval Systems